Legal decisions and deadlines loom as Florida’s forever midterms enter ‘prayer mode’

 “We’re trying to meet a deadline that really, reasonably shouldn’t be there,” she said.

-In Broward, Snipes’ staff said they expect to complete the count of more than 700,000 ballots by about 5 a.m.
+In Broward, Snipes’ staff said they expected to complete the count of more than 700,000 ballots by about 5 a.m.
 Thursday.

 Snipes’ office got off to a late start due to problems calibrating her machines and the sheer volume of ballots needing to be separated in order to hold a recount.
 But Broward County officials say the department’s high-speed tabulators have the ability to process 68,000 ballots per hour with machines operating at optimum capacity, putting the county on track to finish its recount.